ckswilliams/modOpenREM/docs/i_exporting.rst

 ================================

-If you are logged in as a user in the ``exportgroup`` or the ``admingroup``, the csv export links will be available near the top of the modality filter pages in the OpenREM interface.
-In the CT interface, you can also export to an enhanced XLSX spreadsheet.
+If you are logged in as a user in the ``exportgroup`` or the ``admingroup``, the export links will be available near the top of the modality filter pages in the OpenREM interface.
+The following exports are currently available (version 0.4.3)

+* CT basic, single sheet csv
+* CT advanced, XLSX muliple-sheets
+* Fluoroscopy basic, single sheet csv
+* Mammography, single sheet csv
+* Mammogrpahy NHSBSP, single sheet csv designed to satisfy NHSPSB reporting

 For CT, the XLSX export has multiple sheets.
 The first sheet contains a summary of all the study descriptions, requested procedures and series